OpenBMB/RAGEval/rageval/article_generation/README.md

 ### 3. Setup required Environment

-Use the command `pip install -r requirements.txt' to install the required packages.
+Use the command `pip install -r requirements.txt` to install the required packages.

 ### 4. Prepare Input Schema